kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ## Get Your Medium Author ID

-We can easily get our Medium.com Author ID from our terminal, now that we have our API Token.
-In the root folder (publish-to-medium) copy and paste the following curl command, replacing MY_API_TOKEN with your token.
+With our API token, we can easily get our Medium.com Author ID from the terminal.
+In the root folder (publish-to-medium), copy and paste the following curl command, replacing MY_API_TOKEN with your token.

 ```shell